jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-virtual-networks.md

 ## Grant access from a virtual network

-You can configure Cognitive Services resources to allow access only from specific subnets.
+You can configure Cognitive Research Technologies resources to allow access only from specific subnets.
 The allowed subnets may belong to a VNet in the same subscription, or in a different subscription, including subscriptions belonging to a different Azure Active Directory tenant.

-Enable a [service endpoint](../virtual-network/virtual-network-service-endpoints-overview.md) for Azure Cognitive Services within the VNet.
-The service endpoint routes traffic from the VNet through an optimal path to the Azure Cognitive Services service.
+Enable a [service endpoint](../virtual-network/virtual-network-service-endpoints-overview.md) for Azure Cognitive Research Technologies within the VNet.
+The service endpoint routes traffic from the VNet through an optimal path to the Azure Cognitive Research Technologies service.
 The identities of the subnet and the virtual network are also transmitted with each request.
-Administrators can then configure network rules for the Cognitive Services resource that allow requests to be received from specific subnets in a VNet.
-Clients granted access via these network rules must continue to meet the authorization requirements of the Cognitive Services resource to access the data.
+Administrators can then configure network rules for the Cognitive Research Technologies resource that allow requests to be received from specific subnets in a VNet.
+Clients granted access via these network rules must continue to meet the authorization requirements of the Cognitive Research Technologies resource to access the data.

-Each Cognitive Services resource supports up to 100 virtual network rules, which may be combined with [IP network rules](#grant-access-from-an-internet-ip-range).
+Each Cognitive Research Technologies resource supports up to 100 virtual network rules, which may be combined with [IP network rules](#grant-access-from-an-internet-ip-range).

 ### Required permissions

-To apply a virtual network rule to a Cognitive Services resource, the user must have the appropriate permissions for the subnets being added.
-The required permission is the default *Contributor* role, or the *Cognitive Services Contributor* role.
+To apply a virtual network rule to a Cognitive Research Technologies resource, the user must have the appropriate permissions for the subnets being added.
+The required permission is the default *Contributor* role, or the *Cognitive Research Technologies Contributor* role.
 Required permissions can also be added to custom role definitions.

-Cognitive Services resource and the virtual networks granted access may be in different subscriptions, including subscriptions that are a part of a different Azure AD tenant.
+Cognitive Research Technologies resource and the virtual networks granted access may be in different subscriptions, including subscriptions that are a part of a different Azure AD tenant.

 > [!NOTE]
 > Configuration of rules that grant access to subnets in virtual networks that are a part of a different Azure Active Directory tenant are currently only supported through Powershell, CLI and REST APIs.
 Such rules cannot be configured through the Azure portal, though they may be viewed in the portal.

 ### Managing virtual network rules

-You can manage virtual network rules for Cognitive Services resources through the Azure portal, PowerShell, or the Azure CLI.
+You can manage virtual network rules for Cognitive Research Technologies resources through the Azure portal, PowerShell, or the Azure CLI.

 # [Azure portal](#tab/portal)

-1. Go to the Cognitive Services resource you want to secure.
+1. Go to the Cognitive Research Technologies resource you want to secure.

 1. Select the **RESOURCE MANAGEMENT** menu called **Virtual network**.